remi-riche/DynamicsWebApi/.github/README.md

 It is possible to count records separately from RetrieveMultiple call.
 In order to do that use the following snippet:

+> [!IMPORTANT]
-**IMPORTANT!** The count value does not represent the total number of entities in the system.
+> The count value does not represent the total number of entities in the system.
 It is limited by the maximum number of entities that can be returned.

 ```ts
 const count = await dynamicsWebApi.count({